 What is the Binge-Restrict Cycle?

-The binge-restrict cycle is a pattern of behaviour, involving periods of restriction, followed by episodes of overeating or binge eating.
+It’s a pattern of behaviour, which has both periods of restriction and episodes of overeating or binge eating as a consequence.
 Then the feelings of guilt and shame, lead to further food restriction.
-Let's explore what happens at each stage of the cycle.
+Let’s explore what happens at each stage of the cycle.

-• Overeating and Binging: As the cravings intensify, the willpower to maintain food restriction and “being good” reduces, which can lead to binge eating episodes.
-This isn't just about a lack of self-control or willpower, but rather a physiological response to depriving yourself.
+- Overeating and Binging: As the cravings intensify, the willpower to maintain food restriction and “being good” reduces, which can lead to binge eating episodes.
+This isn’t just about a lack of self-control or willpower, but rather a physiological response of food deprivation.

-• Guilt and Shame: After episodes of overeating or binging, feelings of guilt, shame, and self-loathing often follow.
+- Guilt and Shame: After episodes of overeating or binging, feelings of guilt, shame, and self-loathing soon follow.
 The intensity of emotions and fear of weight gain can lead to promises to “be good” and restrict food again, completing the cycle and also starting it all over again.

-Understanding the binge-restrict cycle is a crucial step towards breaking free from it.
-If you're stuck in this cycle, keep reading and find out what you can do now to stop binging.
+Understanding the binging cycle is key in breaking free from it.
+If you’re stuck in the cycle for years, decades or as long as you can remember, keep reading on what you can do now to stop binging.
 Also, find out how to seek support from professionals who specialise in eating disorders and disordered eating patterns.

 How to stop binging for good

-Here are some key points to get started with that will lead you towards a happier and healthier relationship with food and your body.
+Here are some key points to get started to will lead you towards a happier and healthier relationship with food and your body.

 1. Recognise your triggers